 “The 1st century was the century AD 1 to AD 100”

 It is hard to explain why so many people, even History teachers, have made this mistake.
-Here are my best guesses:
+Here are some probable causes:

 - They may simply be copying what they were erroneously taught by their own teachers

 - Some teachers have purchased educational materials that teach the same error and trusted that it was correct.
 Sadly, since there is no quality control on what can be sold online: buying resources that perpetuates this error is surprisingly easy.
 Here is just one example.